Deep Active Learning with Noise Stability: Abstract

 \section{Abstract}

 Uncertainty estimation for unlabeled data is crucial to active learning.
 With a deep neural network employed as the backbone model, the data selection process is highly challenging due to the potential over-confidence of the model inference.
 Existing methods resort to special learning fashions (e.g. adversarial) or auxiliary models to address this challenge.
 This tends to result in complex and inefficient pipelines, which would render the methods impractical.
-In this work, we propose a novel algorithm that leverages noise stability to estimate data uncertainty in a Single-Training Multi-Inference fashion.
+In this work, we propose a novel algorithm that leverages noise stability to estimate data uncertainty.
 The key idea is to measure the output derivation from the original observation when the model parameters are randomly perturbed by noise.
 We provide theoretical analyses by leveraging the small Gaussian noise theory and demonstrate that our method favors a subset with large and diverse gradients.
-Despite its simplicity, our method outperforms the state-of-the-art active learning baselines in various tasks, including computer vision, natural language processing, and structural data analysis.
+Our method is generally applicable in various tasks, including computer vision, natural language processing, and structural data analysis.
+It achieves competitive performance compared against state-of-the-art active learning baselines.